 In certain cases, a shared notehead, when pasted to a tablature staff, may result in two separate fret marks on adjacent strings.
 To correct this, make any extraneous tablature notes invisible by selecting them and using the keyboard shortcut V (or by unchecking the "visible" option in the Inspector).

-MuseScore not only allows you to create and print the full score but also give you the ability to generate parts from the different instruments in your score.
+MuseScore allows you to not only create and print a full score but also to generate individual player's parts from it.

-You can also associate a part with a specific staff within the instrument or even a specific voice within a specific staff.
-This allows you to combine multiple parts (e.g., Flute 1 & 2) onto a single staff in the score while still generating separate parts.
+A part can be created from a specific instrument staff in the main score or even from a specific voice within a staff.
+This allows you to display multiple parts (e.g. Flute 1 & 2) on a single staff in the score but to extract them as separate parts.